Radha: Relationship with Krishna

 Radha and Krishna share two kinds of relationships, Parakiya (Love without any social limitation) and Svakiya (married relationship).
 Radha asked Krishna why he can't marry her, the reply came "Marriage is a union of two souls.
 You and I are one soul, how can I marry myself?"
 Several Hindu texts allude to these circumstances.

-Some traditions state that Radha was married to another gopa named Rayan (also called Abhimanyu or Ayan), but she still used to love Krishna.
-Many interpreted it as a person's love and devotion towards god which is not bounded by social limitations.

-Contradictory to the above versions, the Sanskrit texts, Brahma Vaivarta Purana and the Garga Samhita mention that Krishna secretly married Radha in the presence of Lord Brahma in the Bhandirvan forest, long before any of their other marriages.
+The Sanskrit texts, Brahma Vaivarta Purana and the Garga Samhita mention that Krishna secretly married Radha in the presence of Brahma in the Bhandirvan forest before leaving Vrindavan.
 The place where Radha Krishna's marriage was conducted is still present in the outskirts of Vrindavan, called Radha Krishna Vivah Sthali, Bhandirvan.
-The story mentioned in Braham Vaivarta Purana indicates that Radha has always been Krishna's divine consort.
-It was not Radha but her shadow who later married Rayan.
-But to give importance to Parakiya relationship (love without any social foundation) over Svakiya's (married relationship), Radha Krishna's marriage was never publicized and kept hidden.
+The story mentioned in Brahma Vaivarta Purana indicates that Radha has always been Krishna's divine consort.
+But to give importance to Parakiya relationship (love without any social foundation) over Svakiya's (married relationship), Radha Krishna's marriage was kept hidden.